 Step 3: Authorize Teamup to post on Slack

-After authorizing Teamup, you will be redirected back to your Teamup Settings where you were in Step 2.
-Now you need to focus on the options in the lower part.
+- After authorizing Teamup, you will be redirected back to your Teamup Settings where you were in Step 2.
+Now you need to focus on the options in the lower part as described below under Step 4.

 Step 4: Select the link and sub-calendar(s)